-With the end of the school year, I’ve been reading a lot about teacher-appreciation.
-There are –thank goodness! — so many stories of wonderful, dedicated, caring teachers.
-My children are lucky enough to have already known some of the best of them.
+With the end of summer and the beginning of the new the school year, I’ve been reading a lot about teachers and students.
+There are so many stories of wonderful, dedicated, caring teachers who encourage, stimulate, and support students in their care.

 The teacher who affected me the most might well have been my high school English teacher, but not in the way you might expect.

 Mr.F and I rarely saw eye to eye.
 I couldn’t understand his marking criteria, and had trouble accepting what he insisted was the “right” way to interpret the texts we read.

 He seemed to take particular umbrage with me, covering my assignments in illegible streams of angry red ink.
 He insinuated that my too-flowery vocabulary was a case either of chronic thesaurus-itis, or of outright plagiarism.
 That it might be symptomatic of a young person who loved words and language didn’t seem to occur to him.

 I was not alone in earning his ire.
 There were students he liked, and those who he loathed.
 It didn’t seem to matter what either sort actually did, once they had earned their category their treatment was more or less predetermined.

 As the year progressed, classes became more openly confrontational.
 There were shouting matches, students walking out mid-lecture, parents insisting that essays be re-evaluated by different teachers from different schools.